 Types of Tea

-Four main types of tea are produced based on how tea leaves are processed2:
+Four main Tea varieties are produced based on how tea leaves are processed:

 - Green tea (non-fermented)

 - Black tea (fermented)

 - White tea (least processing)